AnmolTomer/ejs_projects/04_TODO_App/README.md

 ## Project Topics:

 - Getting Started with MongoDB
-- MongoDB Driver
+- We will use MongoDB Driver.
+Other popular way of interacting with MongoDB is through Mongoose and Mongojs.
 - CRUD Functionality
 - Form Processing and Uploading to DB
-- EJS Template Engine
+- EJS, Embedded JS Template Engine

+---

 ## 04_02 MongoDB Advantages

->## What is MongoDB ?
+> ## What is MongoDB ?

 - A NoSQL (Not only SQL) database, it's a non-relational database.
+It's possible to use SQL within No-SQL databases.
+Term that makes more sense in non-relational.

-- Document Database: It stores data inside of documents, MongoDB doesn't use rows and tables like relational databases, instead uses collections of documents.
+- Document Database: It stores data inside of documents, one of the types of NoSQL databases.
+You can read about other kinds of NoSQL datatypes [here](https://github.com/AnmolTomer/fullstack_webdev/tree/master/09_NoSQL_Essential_Training#2-different-types-of-nosql-databases).
+MongoDB doesn't use rows and tables like relational databases, instead uses collections of documents.
 And these documents are basically formatted like JSON objects.
 If you understand JSON and how that is structured in terms of objects and arrays of objects then you already understand how MongoDB stores data to a large extent.

->## Advantags of NoSQL
+> ## Advantags of NoSQL

-- **Schemeless (Partially)**: Doesn't need pre-defined set of rules for data, we can create these as we go.
+- **Schemaless (Partially)**: Doesn't need pre-defined set of rules for data, we can create these as we go.
 Allows for things like a blog post with tags in it, and another blog post with no tags.
 Much less strict when compared to SQL DBs.

 - **Scalable**: (Scale Out), MongoDB is much more scalable than a relational DB, what this means is total amount of disc space can be expanded as needed.
+When the drives are stored in different storage arrays, when a storage array reaches its max, another one will pick up where the last drive left, this makes scaling easier and much less expensive.
+Relational DBs have scale up method, we need to add more CPUs and Memory that can get really expensive, real quick.

 - Runs on Cheap Hardware, thus better to maintain and manage.
+We can add simple cost effective service machines, we don't have to upgrade CPU and memory to scale.
+So much cheaper to manage and run NoSQL DBs.

+- Example of a MongoDB Simple Document

 ```json
 user: {